How to use¶

 Optionally, in any type of sampling you can restrain the allocation of the points according to these criteria::

-Sampling optionsyou can set the minimum distance between the point generated respect to all points generated (in meters)
+Sampling optionsyou can set the minimum distance between the point generated respect to all points generated (units based on thematic raster selected)

 With neighbors aggregationyou can set the number of nearest neighbors pixels that belong to the same class: